heba-abdelwahab25/linux-filesystem-recovery/v1.2-testdisk/README.md

 9. testdisk displayed all recoverable files and provided options to recover either specific files or the entire list.

 10. I was able to view and verify the hidden files before deciding whether to copy them.

-**⚠️ Important Safety Note**
-I learned a very important safety note in the recoverying step:
-*NEVER* recover files to their old or original path, always recovery them to a separate directory, as copying to the original location could overwrite hidden or partially recovered files, this causes permanent data loss. working on a separate path ensures the original disk or backup image remains intact for further analysis.